DBCDK/drush-features-export-page-variant/README.md

   `my_page_handler` and add a dependency on the feature where that is located.

+* If you are more than one developer adding variants at the same time you might end up with more than one instance of a handler named `my_page_handler_2`.

+  Be careful.
+Talk to each other and make sure your code is up-to-date and do a thorough review of the code before pushing to a common repository.

+  If your end up with several page handlers with the same name you can edit the feature and renamed the page handler name manually.
+The name should occur one time in `my-feature.info` and two times in `my-feature.pages_default.inc`.

 * Trying to add a non-existing page variant will not produce any error messages or warnings.